Arrupe Center Annual Student Ethics Paper Competitions

 General Competition Description

 Students are to submit a paper that integrates ethics and social responsibility with a business case or decision.
-Papers may be based on issues addressed in current or past courses or may be completely independent of any specific course—regardless, the papers must be distinct from assigned coursework.
+Papers may be based on issues addressed in current or past courses or may be completely independent of any specific course.
 Papers must include a theoretical analysis that applies ethical principles to the facts of the business case or issue.
 Papers must also recommend a course of action as ethically superior to other available alternatives.

 Recent winning papers are posted here with the permission of the authors.
 All rights reserved.

-CONGRATULATIONS TO OUR GRADUATE STUDENT BUSINESS ETHICS PAPER COMPETITION WINNERS!
+CONGRATULATIONS TO OUR BUSINESS ETHICS PAPER COMPETITION WINNERS!

 1st Place: "Restrictive Access to Parents Who Choose Not to Vaccinate Their Children" by Mr. Marc Cooley